jsiegenthaler/homebridge-samsungtvht/README.md

 * **xxxButtonTripleTap**: The key to send when button xxx is tapped in the iOS remote control.
 See supported button names below.

-#### Supported Remote Control Button Names

-The following button names are supported in the config:

-* arrowUpButton
-* arrowDownButton
-* arrowLeftButton
-* arrowRightButton
-* selectButton
-* playPauseButton
-* backButton
-* infoButton

-#### Supported Key Code Names
+#### Supported Key Codes

-See the [samsung-tvht wiki](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki) for a list of websites where you can find key code names.
+Commonly used remote control key codes are supplied as defaults, but you can customise the key codes as you wish.
+See the [samsung-tvht wiki](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki) for full details of all key codes.